Definition

 Slovakia Environment Ministry Launches IS VODA Call and Allocates €141 Million from Modernisation Fund for Public Buildings

-Slovakia has allocated €141 million for public building energy renovations and launched a €3.5 million national water data infrastructure project (February 2026).
-These investments signal robust state support for energy-efficiency technologies and digital compliance tools, creating opportunities for contractors in the construction, HVAC, and environmental data sectors.
+Slovakia has allocated 141 million EUR for public building energy upgrades and launched a 3.5 million EUR national water data infrastructure project.
+These investments drive demand for energy-efficiency technologies and digital environmental monitoring solutions while strengthening national compliance with EU water and climate directives.

 Flanders Updates Mijn VerbouwPremie Eligibility and Heat Pump Cooling Rules From 1 March 2026